Steeped in ancient and enduring tradition, there is an undeniable mystique attached to trout fishing; in many respects deservedly so.

 This is one of the reasons I love trout fishing so much.
 The rigs I use are dead simple and every one of them are effective.

 Your rig decision will be determined primarily by conditions – wind, water depth, weather, and water temperature, are you land-based or floating.

 Of course, the choice of baits or lures is the biggest rig factor.
 However, whichever way you go, simplicity is the order of the day.
 This is great news knowing that trout are notoriously difficult to catch.

-Here’s a list of successful rigs I use whenever I fish the elusive trout.
+Here’s a list of successful trout fishing rigs I use whenever I fish the elusive trout.

 1. Floating Baits